Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 3. Automated RSS Push Notifications

 == Upgrade Notice ==
-= 1.10.1 =
+= 2.0.0
+* Updated to latest 2.0.9 SDK, please follow instructions in docs to update your code if you are upgrading from 1.x = 1.10.1 =
 * Updated to latest 1.10.1 SDK
 = 1.10.0 =